nazmulidris/ts-scratch/react-app-hooks-intro/README.md

 #### useEffect

+This [hook](https://reactjs.org/docs/hooks-effect.html) is kind of `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount` combined!

-This hook allows you to register a function that is called whenever anything is rendered to the DOM on the page.
+It allows you to register a function that is called whenever anything is rendered to the DOM on the page.
 And it can be scoped to an array of dependencies (which are state variables that can change in order to trigger this effect to be run).

 > 1. Read more about this in the
 >    [official docs](https://reactjs.org/docs/hooks-effect.html#tip-optimizing-performance-by-skipping-effects).